Virtlink/paplj-xtext/README.md

 1. right-click the main project;
 2. select _Run As_ → _Eclipse Application_ to launch the Eclipse instance;
 3. create a new Java project;
-4. in the `src` directory, create a new file ending with the `.pj` extension.
+4. in the `src` directory, create a new file ending with the `.pj` extension;
+5. if asked, confirm the conversion to an Xtext project.

 ### IntelliJ
 To run an IntelliJ instance with PAPLJ: